 (Shortest import: from brian2 import ImportExport)

+'''

+class brian2.importexport.importexport.ImportExport

+'''

-class brian2.importexport.importexport.ImportExport Bases: object be extended for such methods (ImportExport.export_data, ImportExport.import_data, and ImportExport.name have to be overwritten).
+Class for registering new import/export methods (via static methods).
+Also the base class that should be extended for such methods (ImportExport.export_data, ImportExport.import_data, and ImportExport.name have to be overwritten).